xclayl/rust-huffman/README.md

 // perform the coding
 let ot = huffman::code(v);

-// which returns an Options<HuffmanBranch> (None is returned when the input vector contains 0 or 1 items) let t = ot.unwrap();
+// which returns an Option<HuffmanBranch<T>> (None is returned when the input vector contains 0 or 1 items) let t = ot.unwrap();

 match *t.left {